SwRI-IDEA-Lab/sw-forecast-protocol/README.md

-# Community built protocol for the application of AI to Space Weather Forcast
+# Community built protocol for the application of AI to Space Weather Forecast

 ## Motivation